mikecroucher/Windows_Scientific_Computing/Powershell.md

 I wondered what a similar set of notes might look like in PowerShell - this is the result.
 You are free to use them with the following caveats

 - This is not necessarily the right way to teach PowerShell.
 It is an experiment in converting some classroom-tested Linux based notes to PowerShell.
 Further experiments are planned.
-- Attribution would be nice.
+- If you use them, attribution would be nice.
 I am Mike Croucher, my site is [www.walkingrandomly.com](http://www.walkingrandomly.com)  Details on how to contact me at [http://www.walkingrandomly.com/?page_id=2055](http://www.walkingrandomly.com/?page_id=2055)
 - I have not yet tested these notes in a classroom situation
 - These notes aren't finished yet
+- These notes have developed and tested on Windows 7.
+Behaviour may be different using different versions of Windows.

 ## The old Windows Command Shell